DemonianArcher/Module_02_hackathon/PROJECT_DOCUMENTATION.md

 ### Ralph:

-- Was responsible for [specific tasks], focusing on [specific HTML elements].
+- Was responsible for Back ground styling. ensuring that background design is centered and not conflicted with other designs.

 ### Keith: